Removing a node from an Elasticsearch cluster

 This command will return a list of nodes in the cluster along with their node names.
 Identify the node you want to remove and note down its node name.

-To remove the node from the cluster, you need to update the cluster settings to exclude the node using its node name.
-Execute the following command, replacing <node_name> with the node name you retrieved in the previous step:
+After you’ve determined the node name, you can remove the node from the cluster.
+To remove the node from the cluster, update the cluster settings to exclude the node using its node name.
+Execute the following command, replacing `<node_name>` with the node name you retrieved in the previous step:

 PUT _cluster/settings